Downloads/Uploads – How data comes and goes from the Internet

 Especially the users of slow internet connections will know this.
 This delay is the time it takes to copy the web page to your computer.

-However, the difference to a “conscious” download of a specific file when visiting websites is that these websites are (usually) not permanently stored on your computer.
-These files from the corresponding website are usually only temporarily stored in a cache until the browser either empties this cache on its own or you empty it again.
+The difference between this and a "deliberate" download of a specific file when visiting a website is that these websites are not (usually) stored permanently on your computer.
+These files of the corresponding website are usually only temporarily stored in a cache until the browser empties this cache either by itself or you.

 But to download a certain file "consciously" you would have to proceed a bit differently.
 Again, this is most easily explained with an example:

-Let’s assume you are interested in downloading the “Firefox” browser.
-After a quick Google search you will come across the following link: https://www.mozilla.org/de/firefox/
+Let's assume you are interested in downloading the browser "Firefox".
+After a short Google search you will find the following link: https://www.mozilla.org/de/firefox/

 There you can already see the big "Download Firefox" button in the upper (red marked) area.